drawwithcode/2021-team-work-group_6/readme.md

 1. The introduction page invites the two users to place themselves in front of the two blobs
 2. The presence of two faces activates the second part of the experience: a brief text will appear on screen explaining how the experience work, and right after the two coloured blobs will start animating and moving depending on the detected facial expressions.
-   - if the two facial expressions match for a certain period of time, they will pull closer and overlap; statistics about the matching expressions and overall sync will be displayed on screen
+   -a. if the two facial expressions match for a certain period of time, they will pull closer and overlap; statistics about the matching expressions and overall sync will be displayed on screen and the experience will come to an end.
-   - if for some reason the users abandon mid-experience, the absence of a face for more than a few seconds will stop the experience
+   -b. if for some reason the users abandon mid-experience, the absence of a face for more than a few seconds will stop the experience
+   -c. if there are less than two people in front of the screen, a countdown will activate, informing the user that there are not enough faces
+   -d. if there are more than two people an invitation will ask the users to reduce the number of faces in front of the screen
-3. In both cases, the page will go back to the introduction page, inviting other users to take their place in front of the screen
+3. In case a,b and c, the page will go back to the introduction page, inviting other users to take their place in front of the screen.

 # CODE